Blue Sky Network

-Blue Sky Network is a global satellite technology company headquartered in San Diego, California.
+Blue Sky Network, LLC, is a global satellite technology company headquartered in San Diego, California.
 Founded in 2001, Blue Sky Network offers satellite tracking solutions to support fleet managers and operators monitoring their assets on land, sea, and in the air.
-Blue Sky Network solutions leverage the Iridium satellite network to provide customers in more than 50 countries with 100 percent global coverage.
+Blue Sky Network solutions use the satellite network from Iridium Communications to provide customers with 100 percent global coverage.
 The company has also been an authorized Tier 1 Iridium Communications partner since 2002.

 SkyRouter

-SkyRouter is Blue Sky Network’s industry-leading fleet tracking and communications cloud-based web portal and mapping system.
-Designed and operated by Blue Sky Network, SkyRouter serves as a centralized command center for operators to track, view, communicate with and manage single field devices, or large global fleets.
-Users can log on to SkyRouter from any mobile device using the SkyRouter Mobile App.
+SkyRouter is Blue Sky Network's fleet tracking and communications cloud-based web portal and mapping system.
+The SkyRouter web portal serves as a centralized command center for operators to track, view, communicate with and manage single field devices, or large global fleets.
 Features of SkyRouter include SMS support, customizable email subject formatting, alert information, and alert previews.
-Event notifications can be sent via SMS from SkyRouter to any cellular phone on any network.
 The SkyRouter alerting system allows fleet managers to customize pertinent asset information directly to smart phones and tablets as necessary.

 SkyRouter communicates with Blue Sky Network hardware to provide a secure web interface that displays positions on various overlay maps.
-It also handles two-way message traffic, events, alerts, and telematic data.
+It also handles, events, alerts, and telematic data.

 SkyRouter also enables pilots and operators to communicate by sending two-way messages.
 Both the communications solutions and global tracking are made possible by transceivers that are installed in the asset.
 The transceivers both transmit and receive data signals, constantly updating the position and events associated with the assets.
 In aviation applications, Automated Flight Following via SkyRouter allows the transmission of satellite messages from aircraft to dispatchers on the ground in the form of special events reports, such as updates on take-offs and landings, as well as telemetric data reports, and emergency location.